picobyte/mod4f4/README.md

 # mod4f4
-This script uses git to manage manual modules for Fallout 4.
+A script to manage manual modules for Fallout 4 using git revision control.

 There are other management tools that are likely used more often.
 This script is to enable a Linux commandline solution for manual packages manager and git-based revision control.

+## Requirements
 Required are Linux commandline tools: git, 7z, unrar, unzip, rsync, perl, sed, bash, sort, uniq, wc

-This was tested on Linux, but could work on the os/x commandline.
+This was tested on Linux, but could work on the os/x commandline, maybe after some adaptations.

+## Initialization

 clone the repository outside your Fallout 4 directory, where you do have sufficient space.
 ```Bash